Academic flexibility and attendance guidance

 If you’d like to discuss further, please contact the Office of Student Assistance and Support.

-Illness, injury or hospitalization
+Illness, injury, hospitalization

 It is appropriate to request that the student show documentation for illness/injury/hospitalization.
 Students who have been hospitalized for both physical and mental health reasons will frequently miss class even after release.

-Family vacation
+Family vacations

 Academic calendars are well known prior to the start of the academic year.
 It is the instructor’s decision to allow this accommodation, or not.